Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Numerical solvers

 The characteristics are then transformed to physical variables by relation~(\ref{inverseCharac}) for numerical computation.

-In reality, we rarely have the explicit expression of incoming characteristics.
+In reality, we rarely have the explicit expression~(\ref{incomingCharacteristics}) for the incoming characteristics.
 Usually, we want to impose B.C. in physical term $A$, $Q$ or $P$.
-At the inlet, if $A(t)$ is given, one can use the relation~(\ref{characteristics}) to deduce:
+At the inlet, if $A^{n+1}$ is given, one can use the relation~(\ref{characteristics}) to deduce: